 Animated Short Film: "Invasion"

 "Invasion" is an animated short film about an alligator named Scoot and his best friend, a butterfly named Blue, who are driven from their Everglades home by a mysterious force.
 It poses environmental questions: who does land belong to?
 And how can humans live more harmoniously with nature?
-The short is now on the festival circuit and is set to be released online August 2019.

 This film was produced as my senior thesis film at Northeastern University's Media Arts BFA program.
 I was responsible for concept and story, all 3D assets, and about half of the character animation.